nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 #### 4.1.1.
 Add New Student List `studentlist add`

-Creates a student list and adds it to the collection of student list that can be used for adding attendance and performance.
+Creates a student list and adds it to the collection of student list, `studentListCollection` that can be used for adding attendance and performance.

 Please note the following points when you are using this feature:
 1. Users are NOT allowed to add in duplicated student names or duplicated student list names.